dalehenrich/RowanSample9/README.md

 			}
 		}
 	},
-	#comment : 'Start with spec_0052; add platform conditional packages to the embedded project'
+	#comment : 'Start with spec_0052; add platform conditional packages to the embedded project and the primary project.'
 }

 RwTestProjectLibraryIndexCard {
 	#name : 'index_0054',
-	#title : 'Start with spec_0052; add platform conditional packages to the embedded project',
+	#title : 'Start with spec_0052; add platform conditional packages to the embedded project and the primary project.',
 	#specName : 'spec_0054',
 	#index : 54,
 	#derivedFrom : 'spec_0052',